 A "critical accounting policy" is one which is both important to the portrayal of our financial condition and results and requires management's most difficult, subjective or complex judgments, often as a result of the need to make estimates about the effect of matters that are inherently uncertain.
 For additional information, please see the discussion of our significant accounting policies in Note 2 to the Financial Statements included in our Annual Report for the fiscal year ended December 31, 2019 on Form 10-K filed with the United States Securities Exchange Commission (the "SEC") on March 10, 2020.
-There were no material changes to our critical accounting policies and estimates during the three months ended March 31, 2020.
+There were no material changes to our critical accounting policies and estimates during the six months ended June 30, 2020 other than that we have determined that due to an increase in the amount and values of our research contracts, we now consider our estimates related to prepaid and accrued research and development (R&D) activities as significant estimates.
+Research and development (R&D) costs are expensed as incurred.
+R&D costs consist primarily of salaries and benefits, stock-based compensation, manufacturing, contract services, clinical trials, intangibles, and research related overhead.
+Non-refundable advance payments for goods and services that will be used in future research are recorded in prepaid and other assets and are expensed when the services are performed.